 The introduction of steam railroads led to a radical change in the history of America, enabling the settlement of the West and transforming the country into a world superpower.

 Although a railroad’s “back shops” were among the most important aspect of daily operations, they often went unnoticed by the general public and historians.
 For the first time, a comprehensive history of the largest heavy repair shops in the United States during the steam era has been published.
-This is the first of three planned volumes.
+This is the first of three planned volumes, covering the Northeast and New England.

 New York’s railroads were among the most important in the world.
 They transported people and goods from the port cities of Boston and New York to the developing Midwest, and coal from the fields of Pennsylvania to the north.
 For the first time, the routes, yards, terminals, and back shops of all of the major railroads are displayed in full color, along with the communities they served.
 Only 250 copies of this first edition, heirloom quality book will ever be printed.